Efficient Encoder-Free Fourier-based 3D Large Multimodal Model

 \section{Experiments}

 \textbf{Implementation details.} Following \cite{chen2024ll3da,chen2021scan2cap}, we uniformly sample 50k points per scene.
 Point features are pooled into superpoint tokens, followed by clustering into 256 tokens.
-In the FFT enhancer, we retain the lowest k{=}128 modes to inject global context.
-We use a frozen Qwen2.5-3B-Instruct~\cite{qwen25} language model in \textit{float16}, unless otherwise specified.
-The LoRA configuration is rank $r{=}768$ with scaling $\alpha{=}768$ for the first 8 layers; we will add the remaining details in the revision.
+The number of heads is set to $N_h{=}8$.
+We use a frozen Qwen2.5-3B-Instruct~\cite{qwen25} language model in \textit{float16}.
+The LoRA configuration is rank $r{=}768$ with scaling $\alpha{=}768$ for the first 8 layers.
 We use AdamW \cite{loshchilov2017fixing} with weight decay 0.1 and cosine decay from $10^{-4}$ to 1$0^{-6}$ over $\sim$100k iterations.
-We train with batch size of 8 for seven days on up to 4 NVIDIA custom Ampere A100 GPU 64GB.
+We train with a batch size of 8 for seven days on up to four NVIDIA A100 64GB GPUs.
 For each task, we fine-tune only the parameters for $\sim$30k iterations.

 \textbf{Metrics.} We follow the evaluation protocol~\cite{chen2024ll3da,mei2025perla} to evaluate the quality of output responses.
-We use the abbreviations C, B-4, M and R for CiDEr~\cite{vedantam2015cider}, BLEU-4~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, and Rouge-L~\cite{lin2004rouge}, respectively.
+We use the abbreviations C, B-4, M and R for CIDEr~\cite{vedantam2015CIDEr}, BLEU-4~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, and ROUGE-L~\cite{lin2004rouge}, respectively.
 We report \#Params, indicating the number of parameters activated for 3D scene tokenization, and FLOP as an efficiency measure.